 For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.Hebrews 4:12

 This here refers to the spoken or written Word of God as opposed to the Logos of John 1.
-God’s Word possesses inherent power within itself.
+God’s Word possesses inherent power.
 It penetrates through the soul and spirit, bringing about supernatural transformation, effective for salvation.
 His Word is not dead, but alive.
 It convicts us of sin by judging the attitudes of our hearts.
 Furthermore, God’s Word is a mighty weapon to wield when confronted by temptation, shattering the enemy’s lies and accusations with the Truth of God as masterfully displayed by Christ.

 Jesus possessed a reverent view of the OT Scriptures as the words of God.
 He used them to fend off Satan when tempted in the wilderness, declaring, “Man shall not live by bread alone, but by every word that comes from the mouth of God.”(Matthew 4:3).
-Here he quotes Deuteronomy 8:3 and the entire discourse sees Jesus fend off the devil using Old Testament scriptures which “came from the mouth of God.”
+Jesus quotes Deuteronomy 8:3 and the entire discourse sees Jesus fend off the devil using Old Testament scriptures which “came from the mouth of God.”

 Once we begin to esteem the Bible as such, standing upon God’s Word as our final authority to which our conscience is bound, we begin to see how God has revealed Himself in the pages of His Word and fall more deeply in love with Him.
 This is seen through the Psalmists eloquent description of God’s Word in Psalm 19:7-13 which testifies to its authority and sufficiency.